jataware/flowcast/README.md

-# Dynamic Insights
+# Flowcast
-A framework for dynamically allowing users to easily string together operations with CMIP6/related data, and create custom insights into the data.
+A framework for dynamically allowing users to easily string together operations over gridded netcdf data, and derived new insights from the data.

 ## Overview
 To create a dynamic insight, the user will: